 Getting started for new editors

-Citation, DOI & article data
+Citation, DOI, disclosures and article data

 This article is aimed at new editors to assist them in getting started.

 The role of editors is to support the senior and managing editors in the day-to-day content review as well as special projects.
-Everybody has a different amount of time they can volunteer on Radiopaedia.org but as a rule of thumb, at least a weekly contribution is expected.
+Everybody has a different amount of time they can volunteer on Radiopaedia but as a rule of thumb, at least a weekly contribution is expected.

-thumbs up: near perfect
+up vote: near perfect

-- cases: patient confidentiality and privacy maintained; correct diagnosis; correct spelling, grammar and punctuation
+cases: patient confidentiality and privacy maintained; correct diagnosis; correct spelling, grammar and punctuation

-- not to be used for minor edits (e.g. fixing a spelling mistake)
+not to be used for minor edits (e.g. fixing a spelling mistake)

-- generally happy with the contribution, but there are some minor style guide issues (e.g. spelling, punctuation, style, capitalization) that prevent it from being "near perfect"
+generally happy with the contribution, but there are some minor style guide issues (e.g. spelling, punctuation, style, capitalization) that prevent it from being "near perfect"

-thumbs down: everything else
+down vote: everything else

-The three little numbers to the right of a user’s name on the edits lists is their “karma score”, which indicates the net number of positive vs negative reviews for A (article edits), C (case edits), M (MCQ edits).
+The three little numbers to the right of a user’s name on the edits lists are their “karma score”, which indicates the net number of positive vs negative reviews for A (article edits), C (case edits), and M (MCQ edits).
 A karma score of >+10 is required for edits to become automatically publicly published for any of the three categories.
-When the karma score in one of A, C or M is ≤+10 it is in red, and when it is +11 or more it turns a light grey.
+When the karma score in one of A, C, or M is ≤+10 it is in red, and when it is +11 or more it turns a light grey.